yugokato/pytest-data-loader/README.md

 ### @parametrize_dir
 - `lazy_loading`: Enable or disable lazy loading
+- `recursive`: Recursively load files from all subdirectories of the given directory.
+Defaults to `False`
 - `file_reader_func`: A function to specify file readers to matching file paths
 - `filter_func`: A function to filter file paths.
 Only the contents of matching file paths are included as the test parameters